caterinatasinato/dataviz-projects/README.md

-# 📊 Data Visualization Projects: Tableau & Power BI
+# 📊 Data Viz Projects: Tableau & Power BI

-Welcome to the **Data Visualization Projects** repository! 🌟
-This repository showcases two advanced projects where I utilized Tableau and Power BI to drive data-driven decision-making and business optimization.
+Welcome to the **Data Visualization Projects** repository! 🌟 This repository showcases two advanced projects where I utilized Tableau and Power BI to drive data-driven decision-making and business optimization.
 Each project demonstrates different aspects of data analysis and visualization, offering insights and strategic recommendations based on real-world data.

 Feel free to explore the dashboards and reports to see how I approached these challenges and developed effective solutions!